 - What if no railway stations can be reached in the initial search stage?

-Multimodal routing solutions provided by the TravelTime API
+How multimodal routing works with the TravelTime API

 However, to compensate for the potential edge cases, our implementation of driving+train search effectively involves 3 different searches.
 The following scheme covers both stages of the search, but stage 1 is in fact a union of search spaces explored via driving and walking.